33 things we love about New York City

 29. The opportunities for perspective

-30. Spotting film crews and trailers on location filming the next great NYC movie.
+30. Spotting film crews and trailers on location filming the next great NYC movie or TV show.

 31. Contemplating what constitutes a New Yorker